 How to Apply to the EATM Program

 It is extremely difficult to hold down a regular job during this program, as the EATM hours may vary every week.
 This program involves a great deal of commitment on the part of the students.
 You will not have much time for yourself, so make sure other areas of your life are in order.
 You will be working very closely with other people, and around some potentially dangerous animals.
 Safety is our primary concern, and there are rules and regulations that must be followed.
 You will also be required to give animals injections, care for and nurse sick animals, and you will become very attached to many of the zoo's animals.
 You will be required to euthanize some rats, rabbits, or pigeons as food for some of the other animals.
 Students should be able to do some moderately heavy lifting, and physical work.
 Also, students should be relatively healthy, as they could potentially be exposed to zoonotic diseases.
-Students are required to achieve a "C" grade in every course required for the EATM program.
+Students are required to achieve a "C" grade in every course required while in the EATM program.
 Any grade lower then a "C" in any of the required courses, will result in dismissal from the EATM program.

 There are extra costs necessary for zoo clothing, books, supplies, and off-campus trips.
 Public Speaking skills are very important, as you will be required to give animal presentations in front of perhaps hundreds of people, maybe several times a week.
 Finally, by the time you complete this program, you will be able to work in almost any situation where animals are present.
 Our graduates are working all over the world, in many different settings, from the movie/television industry, Las Vegas show industry, zoos, theme parks (Sea World, Six Flags), Dolphin Interaction Programs everywhere, and many other areas.